Stoginator/NFLPick6/README.md

 3. Confirm the picks are represented as chosen

 ### Out-of-Scope
-1. Collect Dues
+1. System collecting Dues
-2. Pay out awards
+2. System paying out awards

 ### League Settings
 1. Allow participants to vote on the games selected each week.